-Internal link building is a VERY important component of a website if your intention is to rank it high organically because through doing so, you provide more exposure to your overall website to search engines and visitors.
-However, not every part of your website should utilize this technique because it can cause sales to decline in certain cases.
-But I will show you all of this.
+Internal link building is a very important component of a website if your intention is to rank it high organically because through doing so, you provide more exposure to your overall website to search engines and visitors.
+You should be using it actively if you run a blog or website and wish to get good SEO results.

 Why internally linking on your website enriches it’s quality: